 Hancock couldn’t fathom wanting to be alone.
 Sure, he’d been alone plenty, but he never wanted to be.
 Fiona didn’t, either, he was certain, or she’d have left when Hancock first showed up.

 Preston offered the biggest fucking understatement of the year.
 “She’s got a lot on her mind.”
+But he didn’t get up to go after her, so Hancock went himself.

-Hancock got up and went after her, himself.
 She goddamned needed to know she wasn’t alone, that she was appreciated for everything she was willing to sacrifice and endure.
 He had to do it, if no one else could or would.

 He crossed the courtyard, passed the radio tower, and went straight to her quarters, where he pushed open the double doors and found her sitting at the meeting table, bawling into her hands.